Zadar isn’t exactly a food lover’s paradise.

 Save Money at These Cheap Restaurants in Zadar

-This list of cheap restaurants in Zadar is short but sweet.
+This list of cheap Zadar restaurants is short but sweet.

 I put it together after spending three frustrating days searching for budget-friendly options in the city during our stay.
 Too often we opted for a quick pastry from a bakery or skipped a meal and grabbed snacks instead because we just couldn’t find anything affordable.

-Luckily, there were a few gems in the rough and we ended up trying and enjoying our meals at these three cheap restaurants in Zadar.
+Luckily, there were a few gems in the rough and we ended up trying and enjoying our meals at these three cheap Zadar restaurants.
 Hopefully, this article helps you on your hunt and you enjoy your stay and your extra savings in the city!